rossanot/kedro_mlops_shopping_trends/README.md

 'SVM': svm
 ```

-The `model_training` pipeline is configured to execute a baseline run and a feature selection, which is performed using the `mutual_info_classif` sklearn module, followed by a parameter grid search for hyperparameter tunning.
+The `model_training` pipeline is configured to execute a baseline run and a feature selection, which is performed using the `mutual_info_classif` sklearn module, followed by a parameter grid search for hyperparameter tuning.
 The parameters to be explored in the grid search should be provided in the corresponding parameters file, i.e., [parameters_model_training](conf/base/parameters_model_training.yml), as follows:

 ```yaml
 model_training: